 - Test the waters.
 Once the news is out, ask your child what they know about diabetes.
-Listen carefully, then set the record straight, correcting misconceptions if necessary (e.g., diabetics are contagious or can’t eat sugar).
+Listen carefully, then set the record straight, correcting misconceptions if necessary (e.g., people living with diabetes are contagious or can’t eat sugar).

 - Be concise.
 Briefly explain what diabetes is, how your medication works and what you need to do to stay healthy.
 Choose simple words such as blood sugar instead of glucose.

 - Be honest.
-Even if it’s not easy.
-Your child might ask you if you’re going to die or if they will “catch” diabetes too.
+Even if it’s not easy, your child might ask you if you’re going to die or if they will “catch” diabetes too.
 Don’t try to conceal or sugar-coat the facts—this is a serious disease with genetic factors, so it’s possible that your child might suffer from it someday.
-That said, make sure that they know it’s not inevitable, especially if they adopt a healthy lifestyle, and that you’ll be there to keep them healthy no matter what.
+Make sure that they know it’s not inevitable, especially if they adopt a healthy lifestyle, and that you’ll be there to keep them healthy no matter what.

 - Talk about safety.
 Your child must understand that they aren’t allowed to touch your medication and your equipment.
-First, they could hurt themselves on the syringe, and second, they could be putting you in grave danger by moving your insulin or medication.
-Set clear boundaries, and keep your things out of reach of younger children.
+First, they could hurt themselves with the syringe and second, they could be putting you in grave danger by moving your insulin or medication.
+Set clear boundaries and keep your things out of reach of younger children.

 - Establish a routine.
-Have your child participate in meal preparation to teach them about your dietary needs and promote the importance of healthy eating at the same time.
+Have your child participate in meal preparation to teach them about your dietary needs and at the same time, promote the importance of healthy eating.
 It’s a great way to have fun learning!

 - Explain the useful facts.
-Older children should know what type of diabetes you have, whether you wear a pump, what medication you take and what you should do in case of high or low blood sugar.
+Older children should know what type of diabetes you are living with, whether you wear a pump, what medication you take and what you should do in case of high or low blood sugar.